raisenational/serverless-dynamodb/README.md

 This is a drop-in replacement for `serverless-dynamodb-local`.
 To upgrade therefore:

 1. Uninstall `serverless-dynamodb-local`, e.g. `npm uninstall serverless-dynamodb-local`
-2. Install `serverless-offline-dynamodb`, e.g. `npm install serverless-offline-dynamodb`
+2. Install `serverless-dynamodb`, e.g. `npm install serverless-dynamodb`
-3. Update references in your code, including your serverless config, from `serverless-dynamodb-local` to `serverless-offline-dynamodb`
+3. Update references in your code, including your serverless config, from `serverless-dynamodb-local` to `serverless-dynamodb`
-4. (optional) Update your serverless config custom `dynamodb` key to `serverless-offline-dynamodb`
+4. (optional) Update your serverless config custom `dynamodb` key to `serverless-dynamodb`

 ### Why fork?